Technigo/project-todos/README.md

 * add category / icon depending on category
 * add deadline
-* delete one / delete all
+* delete one / delete completed / delete all
 * toggle complete/pending one/all
 * undo delete (one or all)
 * display all/completed/pending